timosalm/going-serverless-workshop/workshop/workshop/content/exercises/spring-native-advanced.md

 ```
 If at all possible, `@ImportRuntimeHints` should be used as close as possible to the component that requires the hints.
 This way, if the component is not contributed to the BeanFactory, the hints won’t be contributed either.

-Before creating a native image, let's run the AOT compilation and observe that correct configurations have been generated.
+Before creating a native image, let's run the AOT compilation and observe that the correct configurations have been generated.
 ```terminal:execute
 command: |
   cd samples/spring-native-reflection